-Diagnosis & Tests
+Diagnosis & tests

 Including the symptoms described earlier, the following criteria, known as Rome criteria, are used to diagnose the disorder: abdominal pain in 12 weeks out of the year, disappearance of pain after a bowel movement, changes in the characteristics of bowel movements when pain appears, and urge to have a bowel movement.

-There is no cure for IBS but supplements and prescription drugs may manage symptoms.
-Alosetron and lubiprostone are two mediations specifically indicated for IBS.
+Prescription or over-the-counter medications can treat pain, diarrhea or constipation.
+Alosetron (sold under the brand name Lotronex) and lubiprostone (Amitiza) are two mediations specifically indicated for IBS.
 The first works on nerve receptors in the GI tract to slow down contractions and ease diarrheal symptoms; however, due to severe side effects, it is only approved for severe instances.
 Lubiprostone increases fluid in the intestine to ease constipation.
 Both drugs are only approved for women.

-Several alternative therapies are under investigation, but to date research showing the effectiveness of these treatments is limited.
+Several alternative therapies are under investigation, but research showing the effectiveness of these treatments is limited.
 Examples of areas under investigation include herbs, peppermint oil, probiotics, acupuncture, and hypnosis.
 Hypnotherapy is commonly used for IBS and, according to the National Center for Complementary and Alternative Medicine, some research indicates it may improve depression and anxiety symptoms.